 For me, holding a conversation and fluency are completely different things.
 But when students say that want to learn Spanish it often just means conversational.

 My experience has been that most students just want to able to speak.
-It’s not that they want to work as a highly skilled translator who can simultaneous take one language in and speak another one out.
+It’s not that they want to work as a highly-skilled translator who can simultaneously take one language in and speak another one out.
 Or be able to translate books or large passages of complicated texts from one language to another.

-Being able to experience the perspectives of people on the other side of the world in a language you didn’t used to understand is an experience that I can’t beat.
+Being able to experience the perspectives of people on the other side of the world in a language you didn’t use to understand is an experience that I can’t beat.